Sandoval’s HR in 10th gives Giants 3-2 win over Diamondbacks

 Ray had been on a roll, entering 3-0 with a 1.98 ERA and 35 strikeouts in 35 1/3 innings.
 He had command issues against the Giants, needing 29 pitches just to strand runners at second and third in the first inning.

-Ray walked in a run in the third inning and another came across on Kevin Pillar’s groundout.

-Ray allowed two runs on three hits and walked four in four innings.
+Ray walked in a run in the third and another came across on Kevin Pillar’s groundout.
+The left-hander allowed two runs on three hits and walked four in four innings.
 He struck out six.

+“Today they made me grind, some really good at-bats,” Ray said.
+“I felt my fastball command was pretty good.
+It was just my off-speed stuff they were laying off of.”

-San Francisco’s Drew Pomeranz was reinstated from the 10-day injured list prior to the game after missing nine games with a left arm strain.
+San Francisco’s Drew Pomeranz was reinstated from the 10-day injured list Sunday after missing nine games with a left arm strain.

 He had some control issues of his own — two walks and a hit batter in the second inning — but didn’t give up a hit until David Peralta’s leadoff infield single in the fourth.